Are you ready to get your kitchen sparkling clean?

 Wipe Down the Baseboards

 Spray a microfiber cloth with your favorite all-purpose cleaner and wipe down all baseboards and trim work.
-If you have a ceiling fan in your kitchen, wipe down the blades with this same cloth.
+(If you have a ceiling fan in your kitchen (or is that only me??), wipe down the blades with this same cloth.)

 Wash the Windows and Window Tracks

-Pull out your vacuum or shop vac, open up the windows and vacuum the tracks.
+Pull out your vacuum or shop vac, open up the windows, and vacuum the tracks.
 If you haven’t done this in a while, you’ll probably find a collection of bugs in there.
-After the tracks are swept, wipe them down with an all-purpose cleaner.
+After sweeping the tracks, wipe them down with an all-purpose cleaner.

 Last, use a glass cleaner to wipe down your windows.